Turning a block and tackle into an upcycled pulley light.

 - We choose to run the rope through an eye bolt on the wall for our specific look.

-Here are a few of our top posts:
+Here are some of our top DIY posts: